OCCUPATIONAL THERAPIST / SPEECH PATHOLOGIST / PHYSIOTHERAPIST / PODIATRIST / PSYCHOLOGIST

 For more information on the NDIS Worker Screening Check, please click here.

-Department of Health Guidelines for Immunisation of Health Care Workers require all staff to demonstrate immunity to specific preventable diseases.
+Department of Health Guidelines for Immunisation of Health Care Workers require all staff to demonstrate immunity to specific preventable diseases, including evidence of the COVID-19 vaccination.
 As part of the recruitment process, the preferred applicant is required to provide evidence of immunisation (and/or serology) to confirm they are protected from risk.